Submitted by New Media Rights last modified Tue, 10/10/2017 - 5:17pm

 If you’re still confused, it may be worthwhile to read more about what can and can’t be copyrighted.

-If you have a question about whether your factual work can be protected by copyright law and the alternative ways the law protects those who gather facts, feel free to contact New Media Rights at (619) 591-8870 or firstname.lastname@example.org for free, pro bono legal assistance.
+If you have a question about whether your factual work can be protected by copyright law and the alternative ways the law protects those who gather facts, feel free to contact New Media Rights via our contact form to find out whether you qualify for free or reduced fee legal services.
+We also offer competitive full fee legal services on a selective basis.
+For more information on the services we provide click here.